FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation
 This package estimates factor models and interactive fixed effect models (Bai 2009).

-The algorithm implements a novel and robust algorithm to estimate models with interactive fixed effects.
-It is much faster than the one proposed in (Bai 2009).
-It can also estimate more general models: the package can estimate models with missing observations per id x time, multiple observations per id x time, and weights (see below).
+It implements a novel, fast and robust algorithm to estimate these models (more details below).

 Formally, denote `T(i)` and `I(i))` the two categorical dimensions associated with observation `i` (typically time and id).
 This package estimates the set of coefficients `β`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` in the model

 ![minimization](img/minimization.png)